-- (a) in relation to a registered native title claimant-the native title rights and interests described in the relevant entry on the Register of Native Title Claims; and - (b) in relation to a registered native title body corporate-the native title rights and interests described in the relevant entry on the National Native Title Register established and maintained under part 8 of the Commonwealth Native Title Act. - "relevant special interest publication", for a proposed mining tenement, means a newspaper or magazine that- - (a) caters mainly or exclusively for the interests of Aboriginal peoples or Torres Strait Islanders; and - (b) circulates in the geographical area that may be affected by the proposed mining tenement or, if the area is an offshore place, the geographical area closest to it; and - (c) is published at least once a month. - "right to negotiate provisions" means part 2, division 3, subdivision P65 of the Commonwealth Native Title Act.
+66 Section 26(3) (When Subdivision applies-Seas and intertidal zone excluded) of the Commonwealth Native Title Act

+- (a) caters mainly or exclusively for the interests of Aboriginal peoples or Torres Strait Islanders; and - (b) circulates in the geographical area that may be affected by the proposed mining tenement or, if the area is an offshore place, the geographical area closest to it; and - (c) is published at least once a month. - "right to negotiate provisions" means part 2, division 3, subdivision P67 of the Commonwealth Native Title Act.

-Other provisions for interpretation of native title provisions
+423 Other provisions for interpretation of native title provisions

-423.(1) Words and expressions used in the Commonwealth Native Title Act and the native title provisions have the same meaning in the native title provisions as they have in the Commonwealth Native Title Act.
+(1) Words and expressions used in the Commonwealth Native Title Act and the native title provisions have the same meaning in the native title provisions as they have in the Commonwealth Native Title Act.